The Work

 Short Term Goals:

-- Working with clients to address their most urgent needs and personal goals using an Individual Success Plan, which outcomes in nine domains— Vital Records, Education/Employment, Housing, Mental Wellness, Physical Health, Family, Financial, Legal/Court, and Community/Creativity.
+• Working with clients to address their most urgent needs and personal goals using an Individual Success Plan, with outcomes in nine domains— Vital Records, Education/Employment, Housing, Mental Wellness, Physical Health, Family, Financial, Legal/Court, and Community/Creativity.

 Long-Term Goals: If programs are successful, there will be: